 If you have an infection or severe decay that has caused a deep cavity and a root canal is recommended, your only two options are extraction or root canal therapy.
 That’s why knowledge and prevention is of utmost importance: learn how to prevent decay and the spread of tooth decay and you’ll never have to deal with a root canal.

 If a root canal is recommended to you, you should definitely get a second or third opinion to confirm the true need for the procedure.
 Unfortunately, too many dentists do root canals for the wrong reasons and you may have other, less “barbaric” solutions if you were misdiagnosed and don’t need to undergo the procedure.

-If you already have a root canal and are wondering if there’s a link with that tooth and the rest of the body, view Natural Dentistry’s Tooth Meridian Chart (we have an interactive meridian chart here: Tooth Meridian Chart) or Dr. Yuriy May – Connecticut’s Top Holistic Dentist.
+If you already have a root canal and are wondering if there’s a link with that tooth and the rest of the body, view Natural Dentistry’s Tooth Meridian Chart (we have a downloadable meridian chart here: Tooth Meridian Chart) or Dr. Yuriy May – Connecticut’s Top Holistic Dentist.
 A lot of times, extracting the problem tooth can help alleviate or eliminate problems (not always, so again, get a second or third opinion before taking action).

 The short answer to the alternatives to a root canal question is… If you really, truly need a root canal, you have only two options: root canal therapy (riskier choice) or extraction (safer choice).
 However, there is always the chance that you have been misdiagnosed and have many, safer, more appealing options available to you.